Azerbaijan national football team

 The Azerbaijan national football team (Azərbaycan milli futbol komandası) is the national football team of Azerbaijan and is controlled by Association of Football Federations of Azerbaijan.
 It represents Azerbaijan in international football competitions.
 The majority of Azerbaijan's home matches are held at the national stadium, Baku Olympic Stadium, with friendly matches sometimes hosted at club stadiums.

 The Azerbaijan national football team has taken part in qualification for each major tournament since Euro 1996, but has never qualified for the finals tournament of any World Cup or European Championships.
-Despite this, Azerbaijan was the first Caucasus country to host a major tournament, the UEFA Euro 2020, even though the national side was the only host to be eliminated in the first round of qualifying.
+Azerbaijan was the first Caucasus country to host a major football tournament, the UEFA Euro 2020.

 History

 Early period (before the 1920s)

 In the early twentieth century, football began to become popular in Azerbaijan, which was then part of the Russian Empire.
-In 1912, Azerbaijani football players had their first "international match" and they won in Tbilisi, Georgia against the local "Sokol" team with 4:2.
-During 1912–1913, matches between Azerbaijani and Georgian football teams were organized, first in Tbilisi and then in Baku.
+In 1912, Azerbaijani football players had their first "international match" and they won 4–2 in Tbilisi, Georgia against the local "Sokol" team.
+During 1912–1913, matches between the Azerbaijani and Georgian football teams were organized, first in Tbilisi and then in Baku.
 In 1914, the Football Union was founded in Azerbaijan.
 The Football Union undertook the organization of official city championships and other competitions.

 Soviet era (1920s–1991)

-The oldest records of football teams in Soviet Azerbaijan goes back to 1926–1927, when Trans-Caucasian Championship was organized in Tbilisi.
+The oldest records of football teams in Soviet Azerbaijan go back to 1926–1927, when Trans-Caucasian Championship was organized in Tbilisi.
 Three South Caucasian countries participated: Azerbaijan, Armenia and Georgia.
 The Azerbaijan national football team held its first friendly matches against Georgia and Armenia in 1927 for the Trans-Caucasian Championship in Georgia.
 Also in 1926, football players from Azerbaijan played three matches with Football team from Iran in Baku.
-In 1929, there were played three matches between these teams in Tehran.
+In 1929, three matches were played between these teams in Tehran.
 In all matches Azerbaijan players won.

 The 1960s is considered the Golden Age for Azerbaijani football as it produced great players like Anatoliy Banishevskiy, Alakbar Mammadov and the football referee Tofiq Bahramov, most famous for being the linesman who helped to award a goal for England in the 1966 World Cup Final between England and West Germany.

 Post-independence (1992–present)

 1990s

 After Azerbaijan gained its independence in 1991, AFFA — Association of Football Federations of Azerbaijan — was created.
-In 1992, renowned Azerbaijani footballer Alekper Mamedov became the first head coach of the Azerbaijani national football team, compiling a 3–1 record as coach that includes the first ever national team victory, over Georgia on May 25, 1993.
-In 1994, the national team was accepted into FIFA and UEFA.
-The security issues, forced the team to play all of its home Euro 96 qualifiers in Trabzon, Turkey.
+In 1992, renowned Azerbaijani footballer Alekper Mamedov became the first head coach of the Azerbaijani national football team, compiling a 3–1 record as coach that includes the first ever national team victory, over Georgia on 25 May 1993.
+The national team was accepted as a provisional member of UEFA on 2 December 1993, and later as a full member in May 1994 at the 22nd UEFA Congress in Vienna.
+It also joined FIFA in June 1994 at the 49th FIFA Congress in Chicago.
+The security issues forced the team to play all of its home UEFA Euro 1996 qualifiers in Trabzon, Turkey, after UEFA imposed a ban on home matches on October 21, 1994.